AVSystem/developer-zone/docs/LwM2M_Client/Nordic/Device_Provisioning.md

 # Automated Provisioning for Nordic boards

 ## Introduction
-With Factory provisioning for Nordic IoT devices, you can load on-device communication credentials and any cloud-related configuration at the factory level to automate secure device onboarding to {{ short_name }} cloud.
+With Factory provisioning for Nordic IoT devices, you can load on-device communication credentials and any cloud-related configuration at the factory level to automate secure device onboarding to {{ coiote_short_name }} cloud.

 Here’s a tutorial to get you started with device provisioning using a dedicated script to be found in the [Anjay Zephyr Client repository](https://github.com/AVSystem/Anjay-zephyr-client).